Maladera rufopaca

 Maladera rufopaca is a species of beetle of the family Scarabaeidae.
 It is found in China (Yunnan), Laos, Thailand and Vietnam.

 Description

 Adults reach a length of about 6.1–8 mm.
-They have an short oval, reddish brown body, with yellow antennae.
+They have a short oval, reddish brown body, with yellow antennae.

 Etymology

 The species name is derived from the Latin words rufus (meaning red) and opacus (meaning dark).